odelvalle/NET-Database-query-layer/README.md

 More info about CQRS: http://martinfowler.com/bliki/CQRS.html

-Command-query separation principle: every method should either be a command that performs an action, or a query that returns data to the caller, but not both. .
+Other application is in Command-query separation principle: every method should either be a command that performs an action, or a query that returns data to the caller, but not both. .

 More info about Command-query separation http://martinfowler.com/bliki/CommandQuerySeparation.html